Skip to main content

 Bring your last two years of lab results, any imaging reports, your current medication and supplement list, and any wearable data, like Oura, Apple Watch, or a continuous glucose monitor.
 The richer the data, the more useful the first visit becomes.

-If your LDL is "normal" but you still want a longevity workup, that is exactly the right instinct.
-Normal LDL does not rule out heart disease, especially if your ApoB or Lp(a) is high.
+If your LDL is "normal" but you still want a longevity workup, that is the right instinct.
+Normal LDL does not rule out heart disease, particularly if your ApoB or Lp(a) is high.
 A longevity physician can run the deeper panel and build a multi-decade plan.

 Longevity doctors at a true Medicine 3.0 practice handle both prevention and sick care.
 We are still your doctor for sinus infections, rashes, and refills.
 We just also build the long-term plan that most 15-minute visits never get to.